CharlieHawker/pebble-bingo-watchface/README.md

 My first forays into Pebble development have resulted in this.
 Think of it what you will, but I'm mighty proud, as I'm not a C developer.

-Now updated to work with Pebble SDK 2.0.
-Soon to be found on Pebble App Store.
+Now updated to work with Pebble SDK 2.1.
+Available in the Pebble App Store.

 Description
 -----------